alexa-samples/skill-sample-nodejs-trivia/Readme.md

 ### Installing and Working with the Alexa Skills Kit SDK for Node.js (alexa-sdk)

 To make the development of skills easier, we have created the Alexa SDK for Node.js.
 We will be using this module to deploy the sample.
-The The Alexa SDK is available on [Github](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) and can be deployed as a Node package from within your Node.js environment.
+The Alexa SDK is available on [Github](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) and can be deployed as a Node package from within your Node.js environment.

  1. First, you will need to download the sample repository
     * On GitHub, navigate to the [Trivia skill repository](https://github.com/alexa/skill-sample-nodejs-trivia).
 Click download (the green button) to download the repository to your local machine.